As an organization we envision:

 Orion is an active member of the American Wildlife Conservation Partners and works with as many of the 44 organizations as possible to accomplish the Orion mission as it relates to their respective membership.

-Orion, building on the strength of a diverse coalition, has joined the Theodore Roosevelt Conservation Partnership.
+Building on the strength of a diverse coalition, Orion joined the Theodore Roosevelt Conservation Partnership.
 The TRCP is the largest collaborative of hunting, fishing, and conservation groups in the U.S. With the addition of Orion in 2020, the coalition stands at 60 organizational partners.

 Wildlife for the 21st Century: Volume V is the fifth in a series of recommendations from the American Wildlife Conservation Partners (AWCP) beginning in 2001.
 AWCP is a consortium of 45 organizations that represent the interests of America’s millions of dedicated hunter conservationists, professional wildlife and natural resource managers, outdoor recreation users, conservation educators, and wildlife scientists.